ember-learn/guides-source/guides/release/applications/ember-engines.md

 ## What are Engines?

 Engines can be considered miniature applications that provide functionality to their host applications.
-Engines are isolated, composable applications, they have almost all the same features as normal Ember applications, except an [Engine](https://api.emberjs.com/ember/release/classes/Engine) requires a host application to boot it and provide a Router instance.
+Engines are isolated, `composable applications`, they have almost all the same features as normal Ember applications, except an [Engine](https://api.emberjs.com/ember/release/classes/Engine) requires a host application to boot it and provide a Router instance.

 > Engines allow multiple logical applications to be composed together into a single application from the user's perspective. - [Engines Guides](http://ember-engines.com/)